-- The second factor is something you have (for example, a device – including your phone or tablet – that can receive or generate a single issue code / one time PIN).
+- The second factor is something you have (for example, a device – including your smartphone or tablet – that can receive or generate a single issue code / one-time PIN).

-Because we log into various Wi-Fi connections, we need to have the best protection for our laptops, tablet and smartphones.
-Avira Prime allows us to download all the latest software from Avira premium services.
+Because we use unknown WiFi connections all the time, we need to have the best protection for our laptops and smartphones available.
+Avira Prime allows us to download all the latest software from Avira’s premium service, including limitless VPN.
 We pay an annual fee that is cheaper than paying month by month.
-Using the premium service means that we qualify for any new products or features that are creating.
-It future-proofs the entire solution we have.

 If you are planning to set up your own blog/website check out what common technology mistakes you should avoid when starting a website for more learnings.

-Your yearly cost for a personal blog should be less than $100, in most cases:
+Your yearly cost for a personal blog should be about USD100 (or less).
+In most cases:

 - Web hosting space (hosting account) normally costs USD4-8 per month, depending on the host company you choose.